renpet-hhh/vidata/README.md

 ## Get Started

 1. Clone this repo with `git clone`
+2. Run `npm install` to install the dependencies
+3. Run `mongod` in a shell (install if you don't have it)
-2. Create an .env file and define the variables ROOT, MONGO_URI, SESSION_SECRET, PORT and NODE_ENV
+4. Create an .env file and define the variables ROOT, MONGO_URI, SESSION_SECRET, PORT and NODE_ENV
     - ROOT is the absolute path to which you used `git clone`, e.g., `C:\Users\yourname\projects\vidata`
     - MONGO_URI is the URI to your database server, e.g., `mongodb://localhost:27017/Vidata`, if mongod is running on port 27017 and the database name is Vidata
     - SESSION_SECRET is an arbitrary string (write anything)